Ala-Eddine-BOUDEMIA/Lung-Cancer-Diagnosis/README.md

 Splits the data into a train, validation and test set.
 Default validation and test patches per class is 1000.
 You can change these numbers by changing the `--Validation_Set_Size` and `--Test_Set_Size`.
-You can skip this step if you did a custom split (for example, you need to split by patients).
+You can skip this step if you did a custom split.

 Note that the modified images will be ditributed to the same set as the original, so the model won't be memorizing patterns.